comparchitect/dvd2iso/README.md

 Tested to work on a M1 Macbook running Big Sur.

-# how to play backed up DVDs
+# how to play DVDs backed up to ISOs

 * Linux
   * TBD